Sierra Wildlife Rescue

 100% complete

-Originally, a division of Sacramento Wildlife Care in 1990, Sierra Wildlife Rescue was formally established in 1992 as the need for wildlife rescue grew in El Dorado County.
-Led by a group of 85 dedicated wildlife rehabilitators (rehabbers), veterinarians and supporters, SWR had helped 350 wild animals throughout El Dorado, Sacramento and Yolo Counties during its inaugural year.
+Originally a division of Sacramento Wildlife Care in 1990, Sierra Wildlife Rescue (SWR) was formally established in 1992 as the need for wildlife rescue grew in El Dorado County.
+Led by a group of 85 dedicated wildlife rehabilitators, veterinarians, and supporters, SWR helped 350 wild animals throughout El Dorado, Sacramento, and Yolo Counties during its inaugural year.

-Orphaned songbirds accounted for nearly 50% of these wildlife rescues.
-So, in 1996, SWR opened its first "Baby Bird Nursery" where teams of volunteers worked 12-hour days, 7 days a week to feed and care for these orphaned birds.
+Orphaned songbirds accounted for nearly 50% of these wildlife rescues, so in 1996, SWR opened its first "Baby Bird Nursery."
+Teams of volunteers worked 12-hour days, 7 days per week to feed and care for these orphaned birds.
 By 2000, SWR had outgrown the Nursery and moved to a larger location.
 In 2017, SWR got a permanent "home" of its own when the El Dorado County Humane Society generously gifted its building in Diamond Springs to SWR.
-Today's Nursery treats approximately 750 infant birds each season (April-August) and serves as SWR's Center for education and training classes.
+Today's Nursery treats approximately 750 baby songbirds each season (~April-August) and serves as SWR's Center for education and training classes.

-Beyond orphan songbirds, all other avian species as well as mammals are cared for by in-home rehabilitators who serve a host of wildlife creatures including squirrels, rabbits, fawns, skunks, opossums, foxes, coyotes, bobcats, raccoons, doves, corvids, songbirds, waterfowl, game-birds, pigeons, and raptors, such as owls, hawks, and falcons.
+Beyond orphaned songbirds, all other avian species as well as mammals are cared for by in-home rehabilitators.
+Wildlife we rehabilitate includes squirrels, rabbits, fawns, skunks, opossums, foxes, coyotes, bobcats, raccoons, doves & pigeons, corvids (e.g., crows, ravens), songbirds, waterfowl, game-birds, and raptors (e.g., owls, hawks).

-As SWR has grown, so too has its reputation.
-Recognized and highly respected by other wildlife organizations, United States Fish and Wildlife Service and the California Department of Fish and Wildlife, SWR has become a model of organizational skill and efficiency.
+As SWR has grown, so too has its positive reputation!
+Recognized and highly respected by other wildlife organizations, the United States Department of Fish & Wildlife Service and the California Department of Fish & Wildlife, SWR has become a model of organizational skill and efficiency.
 As such, SWR is often asked to assist other wildlife organizations throughout Northern California.

 Mission